Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

 ```

 ### __ignore_css_files__
-This key is used if the plugin is adding a template including customized CSS files that shouldn't be altered.
+This key is used if the plugin is adding a template that includes customized CSS files that shouldn't be altered.
 It receives an array containing a single [regex string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) or multiple comma-separated regex strings.
 Any CSS file in the page resources that is matched by these string will be locked for editing.
 Single string
 ```javascript
 framework.ignore_css_files = [/my_plugin_style\.css/i];